SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.2.2 Total greenhouse gas emissions per year

-This target is interpreted to cover research about
+This target is interpreted to cover research about national policies, strategies and planning related to
   - climate mitigation as general topic (phrase 1)
-  - national policies, strategies and planning related to indicators of climate change (phrase 2)
+  - adaptation to indicators of climate change (phrase 2)
-  - reduction of greenhouse gases as a fixed class (phrase 3) and six main greenhouse gases (phrase 4)
-  - Frameworks for action (phrase 5)
+  - reduction of greenhouse gases as a fixed class (phrase 3) and six main greenhouse gases (phrase 4) and generel Frameworks for action (phrase 5)

 This query consists of 5 phrases.